NetBrainAPI/NetBrain-REST-API-R12.1/REST APIs Documentation/ADT (Automation Data Table)/Delete Columns of ADT Table.md

 ## ***DELETE*** V3/CMDB/ADT/Manual/Tables/{id}/Columns/{ColumnName}
 This API is used to delete columns of the ADT Table. <br>
-The columns of the ADT Table can be deleted using `id`, which can be retrieved from [Create New ADT Table](https://github.com/NetBrainAPI/NetBrain-REST-API-R12.1/blob/main/REST%20APIs%20Documentation/ADT%20(Automation%20Data%20Table)/Create%20New%20ADT%20Table.md), [Get ADT Table](https://github.com/NetBrainAPI/NetBrain-REST-API-R12.1/blob/main/REST%20APIs%20Documentation/ADT%20(Automation%20Data%20Table)/Get%20ADT%20Table.md), etc.
+`id` of the ADT Table is used to call this API, which can be retrieved from [Create New ADT Table](https://github.com/NetBrainAPI/NetBrain-REST-API-R12.1/blob/main/REST%20APIs%20Documentation/ADT%20(Automation%20Data%20Table)/Create%20New%20ADT%20Table.md), [Get ADT Table](https://github.com/NetBrainAPI/NetBrain-REST-API-R12.1/blob/main/REST%20APIs%20Documentation/ADT%20(Automation%20Data%20Table)/Get%20ADT%20Table.md), etc.

 ## Detail Information